henryscala/turtlefont/README.md

 ```

 # TODO
-support position while designing font/chart
+(done) support position while designing font/chart

 (done) before play the font/chart, don't need to input an argument

-play all the fonts in a folder
+(done) play all the fonts in a folder

-support variable everywhere(variable can stands for a number, an element, or another variable)
+(done) support variable everywhere(variable can stands for a number, an element, or another variable)

+(done) support blank char

+draw English char

+draw numbers

+draw circle/arc

 # some other configuration file format
 consider not inventing my own language, but create a DSL, or using an available JVM script language, or open configuration file standard.
 Candidates may be: